bruno07dev/gobarber-api/README.md

 # 📝 About the project

-## <p align="justify">The provider can manage your appointments and receive notification when a new appointment is scheduled, also see if one client canceled the schedule.
+### <p align="justify">The provider can manage your appointments and receive notification when a new appointment is scheduled, also see if one client canceled the schedule.<p>

-The client can list all providers, see their available times and schedule or cancel a service.<p>
+### <p align="justify">The client can list all providers, see their available times and schedule or cancel a service.<p>

 # 🛠 Technologies